wpswings/woo-one-click-upsell-funnel/README.txt

 * [**One Click Upsell Funnel for WooCommerce Backend Demo**](https://demo.wpswings.com/one-click-upsell-funnel-for-woocommerce-pro/request-for-personal-demo/?utm_source=wpswings-upsell-demo&utm_medium=upsell-org-page&utm_campaign=backend-demo)

-== PLUGIN COMPATIBILITY WITH ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE ==
+== ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE PLUGIN COMPATIBILITIES ==

-**1) Upsell Order Bump Offer For WooCommerce**

-The WooCommerce Upsell Plugin is compatible with [**Upsell Order Bump Offer For WooCommerce Free**](https://wordpress.org/plugins/upsell-order-bump-offer-for-woocommerce/) and [**Upsell Order Bump Offer For WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-orderbump-pro&utm_medium=upsell-org-page&utm_campaign=orderbump-pro) which lets you show upselling and cross-selling offers on the checkout page, thereby increasing average order value (AOV) and boost sales.
+**1) Upsell Order Bump Offer For WooCommerce**: WooCommerce Upsell is compatible with [**Upsell Order Bump Offer For WooCommerce Free**](https://wordpress.org/plugins/upsell-order-bump-offer-for-woocommerce/) and [**Upsell Order Bump Offer For WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-orderbump-pro&utm_medium=upsell-org-page&utm_campaign=orderbump-pro) This compatibility allows you to display one-click upsell and cross-sell offers on the checkout page and boost your average order value (AOV) & garner higher sales.

-**2) Subscriptions For WooCommerce**

-The WooCommerce Upsell Plugin is compatible with [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) that allows the creation of post-purchase upselling offers on subscription products.
-This will increase the range of product offerings that you can provide to your customers.
+**2) Subscriptions For WooCommerce**: The WooCommerce Upsell Plugin is compatible with [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/), which allows the creation of post-purchase offers for WooCommerce subscription products.
+Thereby, increasing the range of product offerings for your customers and diversifying your post-checkout deals.

-**3) Payment Gateways Compatibilities**
+**3) WooCommerce Currency Switcher**: The product upsell plugin is compatible with [**Currency Switcher Professional for WooCommerce**](https://wordpress.org/plugins/woocommerce-currency-switcher/) which enables you to customize the price of your upsell products and their shipping in your preferred currency.
+With the free version, you can only choose between Dollar and Euro.
+However, the pro version will allow you to choose any currency in the world.

-The free version of our WooCommerce upsell plugin supports only **Cash On Delivery (COD).**

-But, we have made our Pro version of the One Click Upsell plugin compatible with a wide range of payment gateways.
-We made our WooCommerce upsell plugin compatible with the payment gateways mentioned below -
+**4) Payment Gateways Compatibilities**: The free version of our WooCommerce upsell plugin supports only Cash On Delivery (COD), Bank Transfers, and Cheque Payments.
+But, we have made our Pro version of the One Click Upsell plugin compatible with a wide range of payment gateways mentioned below –

 * [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/)
 * [**WooCommerce PayPal Payments**](https://wordpress.org/plugins/woocommerce-paypal-payments/)